catsoften/The-Powder-Toy/Wiki/elements/minor-elements.md

 ## BAKS (Baking soda)
 Puts out fires, turns into CO2 on contact with ACID or CAUS, kills BCTR, clears deco color slowly, reacts with vinegar.
 At above 80 C it turns into CO2 and WATR.
 Reacts with VNGR to make FOAM.

+## PINV (Powered invisible)
+Allows particles when powered.
+Unlike regular INVIS, does not allow energy particles when off (not even PROT or NTRI), nor does it modify any energy particles like INVIS does (ie, PROT -> NEUT).